njain1985/Kuma-Service-Mesh-Observability/README.md

 ## 1.3 Deploy the Marketplace full stack app (Vue.js Browser, NodeJS App, Redis and PostgreSQL)
 -------------------------------------------

+Before continuing with the deployment, let's build a docker image with your New Relic Browser Agent baked-in.

+Click on this [link](https://github.com/njain1985/Kuma-Service-Mesh-Observability/blob/main/app/dist/index.html) to continue

+Welcome back, now, let's add your unique New Relic License Key to the K8s deployment YAML below.

 ![App Architecture](https://user-images.githubusercontent.com/25683435/96713912-1ecf2180-13ed-11eb-8fa7-15889043466a.jpg)

 - Run the following command to deploy the marketplace application via bit.ly/demokuma, which points to the [all-in-one YAML](https://github.com/njain1985/Kuma-Service-Mesh-Observability/blob/main/full_stack_app_with_NR_FSO/kuma-aio.yaml) file provided in this directory: